dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### Low latency
 change java version:
-* first install several java versions, then you can switch between them
+* first install several java versions, so you can switch between them
 * you can switch both `java` and `javac` independently, for example you can compile under java8, and run under java11
 ```
 # update java version